Canada says addressing Google, Facebook concerns over online news law

 Both companies have said that the law is unworkable for their businesses, and Meta has already ended news sharing on its platforms in Canada.
 Google also plans to block news from search results in Canada before the law comes into effect.

-If companies do not meet a payments threshold through voluntary deals, they may have to go through mandatory bargaining overseen by the Canadian Radio-television and Telecommunications Commission (CRTC).
+If companies do not meet a payment threshold through voluntary deals, they may have to go through mandatory bargaining overseen by the Canadian Radio-television and Telecommunications Commission (CRTC).

 The Canadian regulator responsible said last week that it would start setting up a framework for negotiations between news organizations and internet giants this autumn, with the aim of initiating mandatory bargaining by early 2025.